zevenet/zproxy/README.md

 - **Client** value

 	Specify for how long zproxy will wait for a client request (default: 10 seconds).
 After this long has passed without the client sending any data zproxy will close the connection.
 Set it higher if your clients time-out on a slow network or over-loaded server, lower if you start getting DOS attacks or run into problems with IE clients.
-This value can be overridden for specific listeners.
+This value can be overridden for specific lristeners.

 - **TimeOut** value